Indigenous music of North America: Caribbean

-Northeastern Mexico
+Northern Mexico

-A primary style of indigenous music in Northeastern Mexico is that of the Huastec/Huaxtec indigenous group (otherwise known as Huapango style).
+A primary style of indigenous music in Northern Mexico is that of the Huastec/Huaxtec indigenous group (otherwise known as Huapango style).
 Instruments that are emblematic of Huapango style include three-holed flutes made from sugar cane wood, small ocarinas (known as Kokowilotl), bronze bells, and a wide array of percussion instruments such as turtle shells and slit-drums known as nukup or teponaxtli.

 All instruments listed above have origins that predate the arrival of any settler colonialists or foreign presence in modern-day Mexico.
 Many of the instruments are deeply entrenched with Huastec beliefs and culture.
 For example, when making a teponaxtli, Huastec belief dictates that the maker must craft the drum beside the roots of the tree that the drum's wood originated from.
 Additionally, the crafter must make offerings to the drum, leaving food, drinks, candles, and prayers to ensure that it maintains a good sound.

-Eventually, with the arrival of Spanish colonialists and African slaves into Huastec territory, Huapango style evolved into what is known as Son Huasteco, a style more indicative of the original indigenous music infused with Spanish and African influences.
+Eventually, with the arrival of Spanish colonialists into Huastec territory, Huapango style evolved into what is known as Son Huasteco, a style more indicative of the original indigenous music infused with Spanish musical forms and instruments.
+While African populations were present in some areas of the Huasteca region, their influence on the musical structure and instrumentation of Son Huasteco appears to have been limited and indirect, especially when compared to other Mexican regional styles such as Son Jarocho.
 With Spanish influence came the introduction of new instruments such as the Jarana (a smaller five-stringed guitar), Huapanguera (an eight-stringed baroque guitar), and the violin.
 In fact, the Son Huasteco style of violin playing is notably unique in comparison to other modern-day styles in Mexico.
 Songs are most often written with a 6/8 time signature (which some attribute to West-African influences), and the violinist (along with a Jarana and Huapanguera player to form a trio) has flexibility in manipulating the tempo, slowing and speeding the music as they see fit, which is very akin to a tempo rubato, although to a slightly larger degree. in fact one could say that Son Huasteco is rather improvisatory, both in speed and pitch.